Guts/DicoGIS/docs/introduction/en.md

 - you receive a dark database of files and you would like to know what there's inside;
 - before you deliver your geographic data to a non-specialist superior / colleague / client / partner / alien you want to give a description of data trasmitted, just because it's a good practice and you are a good GIS person.

-For the story, I started to develop DicoGIS in complement of [Metadator](https://github.com/Guts/Metadator) and I continue using it until today.

 ## Technical specifications

-Formats handled are potentially the entire list of [GDAL](http://www.gdal.org/formats_list.html) and [OGR](http://www.gdal.org/ogr_formats.html) but for now I just implemented these ones:
+Formats handled are potentially the entire list of [GDAL](https://gdal.org/drivers/raster/index.html) and [OGR](https://gdal.org/drivers/vector/index.html) but for now I just implemented these ones:

 - vectors: shapefile, MapInfo tables, GeoJSON, GML, KML
 - rasters: ECW, GeoTIFF, JPEG